AztecProtocol/aztec-connect/markdown/specs/account_circuit.md

 The Account Circuit allows the transfer of keys that control notes.
 Unlike the Rollup Circuit, which _always_ adds nullifiers to the tree, the Account Circuit _conditionally_ adds nullifiers to the tree.

-#### Gibberish Nullifiers

-This condition is emulated via the production of **Gibberish Nullifiers** where we do not wish to add a nullifier to the nullifier set.
-In doing so, we must ensure that:

-1. Different circuits cannot produce identical nullifiers
-2. Gibberish nullfiers are distinct from real nullifiers

-We achieve outcome 1. by including the `proof_id` in each nullifier computation.

-Ensuring outcome 2. is harder.
-The circuit must have a flag variable, `is_nullifier_fake`, that we use to modify the input data being hashed.

 #### Account Circuit: Worked Example

 1. Alice generates a grumpkin key pair (`account_key`)